CASH TRUTHS THAT AREN'T

 - Opportunity cost basis.

-1. From the historical point of view, depreciation allocates the
+1. From the historical point of view, depreciation matches the

-allocation of ONLY the cost over the asset's life means that depreciation understates the economic cost (from this POV).
+allocation of ONLY the cost over the asset's life means that depreciation understates the economic cost.

 2. On a forward looking basis, depreciation represents the amount of